 Joy Pape, MSN, RN, FNP, CDE, WOCN, CFCN, FAADE: Joy is the president of EnJoy Life!
 Health Consulting in New York City, and a diabetes nurse educator and Certified Foot Care Nurse with over thirty years of experience.
 She is the co-author of Real-Life Guide to Diabetes.

 Janis Roszler, MSFT, RD, CDE, LD/N : Janis is a registered dietitian, certified diabetes educator, insulin pump trainer, and author.
 She is the co-author of The Secrets of Living and Loving with Diabetes, a book that helps individuals keep diabetes from interfering with their personal relationships.

 Hope Warshaw, MMSc, RD, CDE: Hope Warshaw is a dietitian and diabetes educator who applies nearly thirty-five years of expertise in diabetes care in her varied work as an author and freelance writer, media spokesperson, consultant, diabetes educator and certified pump trainer.

-Susan Weiner, RDN, MS, CDE, CDN: Susan Weiner a Registered Dietitian-Nutritionist and Certified Diabetes Educator with a successful private practice in New York.
+Susan Weiner, MS, RDN, CDE, CDN: Susan Weiner, the 2015 Diabetes Educator of the Year, is a Registered Dietitian-Nutritionist and Certified Diabetes Educator with a successful private practice in New York.
 Susan is a contributing medical producer for dLife TV and serves as a member of dLife's prestigious medical advisory board.

 Jill Weissberg-Benchell, Ph.D., CDE: is a psychologist and a certified diabetes educator who works at the Ann and Robert H. Lurie Children's Hospital of Chicago.